electricjones/awesome-game-studies/README.md

 :video_game:
 :game_die:
     - A 32 episode, comprehensive introduction to the history of gaming and topics in game studies.
-    - > In this series our host Andre Meadows is going to discuss the history and science of games.
-We’re going to talk about video games of course, but also board games, role playing games, card games, even sports!
+    - "In this series our host Andre Meadows is going to discuss the history and science of games.
+We’re going to talk about video games of course, but also board games, role playing games, card games, even sports!"

 ### History of Gaming
 - [The Gaming Historian](https://www.youtube.com/channel/UCnbvPS_rXp4PC21PG2k1UVg)